 Teachers and other school personnel are often the first to recognize when a student is in trouble and needs help that goes beyond academic assistance.
-Teachers, guidance counselors, and school personnel play in referring students to social services.
+Teachers, guidance counselors, and school personnel play an important role in referring students to social services.
 Listed below are a few of the many options available to families.

 Student Assistance Program